• Skip to primary navigation

 I’ve had some of the best times and stumbled upon some of the most interesting things when just out walking around in a new place.

-8. Wear sunscreen
+9. Wear sunscreen everyday

 You’ll want to make sure to cover any exposed areas with sunscreen before you leave your hotel room each day.